AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/v2-docs/events.md

 ## The inProgress$ Observable

 The `inProgress$` observable is also handled by the `MsalBroadcastService`, and should be subscribed to when application needs to know the status of interactions, particularly to check that interactions are completed.
-We recommend checking that the status of interactions is none before functions involving user accounts.
+We recommend checking that the status of interactions is `InteractionStatus.None` before functions involving user accounts.

+Note that the last most recent `InteractionStatus` will also be available on the `inProgress$` observable when initially subscribed to.

 See the example below for its use.
 A full example can also be found in our [samples](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/samples/msal-angular-v2-samples/angular11-sample-app/src/app/home/home.component.ts#L23).
 A full list of interaction statuses can be found [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/src/utils/BrowserConstants.ts#L87).